BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks

-\textbf{Routing Convergence.} In \fig\ref{fig:eff} (b) and (c), we quantify routing convergence overhead by counting topology changes and the number of nodes within the convergence scope, while considering protocol-specific characteristics to compute the frequency of Forwarding Information Base (FIB) updates and the number of control messages generated during convergence.
-All routing schemes in the simulation experience the same traffic load, except AODV', which operates at 50\% of the load of other schemes.
-Due to satellite-to-ground station dynamics and intermittent ISL failures, OSPF triggers frequent network-wide FIB updates and floods the system with excessive control messages.
+In \fig\ref{fig:eff} (b) and (c), routing convergence overhead is quantified by counting topology changes and the number of traffic flows within the convergence scope, while considering protocol-specific characteristics to compute the frequency of FIB updates and the number of control messages generated during convergence.
+All routing schemes in the simulation experience the same traffic load, except AODV, which operates at 50\% of the load of other schemes.
+Due to satellite-ground dynamics and intermittent ISL failures, OSPF triggers frequent network-wide FIB updates and floods the system with excessive control messages.
 AODV, with its on-demand routing nature, incurs significantly lower overhead than OSPF at 50\% load—approximately 10\% of OSPF’s overhead (green bar).
 However, its overhead approaches that of OSPF as traffic load increases to the same level.
-OrbitCast\cite{lai2021orbitcast} and SHORT \cite{li2024stable} leverage stateless forwarding and convergence-free routing, resulting in zero FIB updates and control message generation.
-Instead, BlockFLEX confines convergence to localized blocks, maintaining 0.2\% FIB update frequency and 0.1\% control message overhead relative to OSPF.
-While convergence-free schemes achieve zero overhead, BlockFLEX significantly outperforms convergent protocols like OSPF and AODV, despite geographic routing's resilience limitations as shown in \S\ref{exp:res}.
+OrbitCast~\cite{lai2021orbitcast} and SHORT~\cite{li2024stable} leverage stateless forwarding and convergence-free routing, resulting in zero FIB updates and control message generation.
+The overall overhead of BlockFlex stems entirely from the aggregated re-convergence costs of all evolving blocks within the network.
+It confines convergence to localized blocks, maintaining a 0.2\% FIB update frequency and 0.1\% control message overhead relative to OSPF.
+While convergence-free schemes achieve zero overhead, BlockFlex significantly outperforms convergent protocols such as OSPF and AODV, despite the resilience limitations of geographic routing as shown in \Sec\ref{exp:res}.